opencord/docs/developer/test_release_software.md

 Currently the build process only creates amd64 images, but in the future multiarch images may be built as well.

+### Publish artifacts to a GitHub releases: `github-release_*`

+This builds and publishes binary artifacts to the GitHub releases page under a repository.

+To use this functionality, your Makefile must have a `make release` target that will build binary artifacts.

+In the configuration of this job, you must specify the name of the `github-organization` this repository is uploaded under, and specify a shell glob as `artifact-glob` to identify the files that were created.

+When a git tagged version is created, the Jenkins job will run `make release` then upload all the artifacts matching `artifact-glob` as well as generating and uploading a `checksum.SHA256` file containing hashes for the artifacts, which should be used to validate downloaded artifacts.

 ## Making new Jenkins jobs